fal-works/hlc-compiler/README.md

 Helps you compile HashLink/C code into executable.

-Inspired by [HLCC](https://github.com/Yanrishatum/HLCC), but hlc-compiler uses GCC while HLCC uses MS Visual Studio.
+Inspired by [HLCC](https://github.com/Yanrishatum/HLCC), but hlc-compiler uses GCC/Clang while HLCC uses MS Visual Studio.

 See also https://github.com/fal-works/hlc-compiler-sample for an example using Heaps.io.